 How brands should act in an economic downturn is a complicated issue and I tried to simplify, as well as shorten some things.
 This really is an unprecedented moment in our history and it is hard to predict how long it will last, but as I tried to explain, research and history have taught us that there are some tactics that are proven to work.
 Brands and companies should adapt and try to look at the economic downturn as an opportunity.

 However you look at it, there is a certain positive side to this situation that we should all look forward to.
-It looks like there could be more comedies in 2021! 🙂
+It looks that there could be more comedies in 2021! 🙂